kubernetes/community/events/elections/2020/README.md

   reviewing PR's, commenting on issues, etc. For full details see [the SQL query used by devstats for developer activity counts][devstats-sql].

-* People who have submitted the [voting exception form] and are accepted by the election committee.
+* People who have submitted the [voter exemption form] and are accepted by the election committee.
 We *explicitly* believe the above heuristic will be inaccurate and not represent the entire community.
 Thus we provide the form for those who have contributed to the project but may not meet the above